SupeRuier/awesome-active-learning/contents/AL_combinations.md

 Works:
 - Near-optimal Batch Mode Active Learning and Adaptive Submodular Optimization [2013, ICML]

+### Predict-then-Optimize

+The quality of the prediction is decided by the decision loss.

+Works:
+- Active Learning in the Predict-then-Optimize Framework: A Margin-Based Approach [2023]

 ## Ordinal Regression/Classification

 Could be consider as a regression where the relative orders of the instances matter.